 I think it’s safe to say that you answered ‘yes’ to all three questions.

 Is this starting to make you think of a little person (or persons!) that you know?!

 The truth is this: as parents it is so easy to get caught up in our thoughts about what we expect our children to do - what we think they ought to do.

 Thoughts that are, in reality, just based on what we want them to do.

 All too often, we adults see and treat children like mini adults.
 Especially when they start to walk and talk (although not exclusively; some studies have shown that parents of even very young babies have expected them to be able to manage their emotions by themselves).

 We expect children to behave no matter what situation we put them in.

 We expect them to always tell the truth, to always say sorry when they do something wrong and to always be kind and polite to everyone they ever meet.

 Anyone else think that, when broken down like this, these expectations are way off?

-When you start to see yourself as a bigger version of your child, you’ll be able to put yourself in their shoes when they’re having their more difficult moments, to think about what might be behind the behaviour they’re displaying, to ask yourself what you would want from someone if it were you – and then do that for your child.
+When you start to see yourself as a bigger version of your child, you’ll be able to put yourself in their shoes when they’re having their more difficult moments.
+You’ll be able to think about what might be behind the behaviour they’re displaying.
+And, crucially, you’ll be able to to ask yourself what you would want from someone if you were in that situation – and then do that for your child.